danmasta/lo/docs/docs/types.md

 settings.addUnknownTypes = true;
 ```

 This trades a bounded, predictable type table for more specific naming of user-defined types.
-See [About](./about.md#graceful-degradation) for the tradeoffs.
+See the [about](./about.md#graceful-degradation) page for tradeoffs.